WebAssembly/gc/proposals/gc/MVP-JS.md

 Moreover repeated instantations of `example.wasm` will produce distinct Type Definition objects for `wasmPoint`.

-To see the distinction between local type defintions and type imports in action, consider the following WebAssembly module that calls `struct.new`.
+To see the distinction between internal type defintions and type imports in action, consider the following WebAssembly module that calls `struct.new`.

 ```wat